 For television, last year Harry won a BAFTA for his music to the BBC drama Roadkill, and an RTS award for his score to Uprising – the BAFTA winning 3 film series directed by Steve McQueen and James Rogan.
 He recently completed the score to The Thief, His Wife & The Canoe for ITV.

-Away from the screen, recent works include a collaboration with the poet Lavinia Greenlaw for her sound installation, Audio Obscura, which won the Ted Hughes Award for New Work in Poetry and O Light Of Light, a reflection on Tallis’ O Nata Lux which was commissioned and performed by Ora Singers.
-Their album, Many Are The Wonders, which features Harry’s work, won the prestigious Opus Klassik award for best choral album in 2018.
+Away from the screen, recent works include collaborations with P J Harvey to write the single An Acre Of Land, the poet Lavinia Greenlaw, for her sound installation, Audio Obscura (which won the Ted Hughes Award for New Work in Poetry) and Ora Singers, who commissioned Harry to write O Light Of Light, a reflection on Tallis’ O Nata Lux.

 Harry is a visiting professor at Leeds Conservatoire and frequently lectures at the London conservatories.
 He is passionate about getting young people involved in music and there are a handful of forthcoming releases aimed at doing just that, including Sing Carols! a book of Christmas songs arranged for youth choirs and community choirs, published by Faber Music.